Deaths involving coronavirus disease 2019 (COVID-19), pneumonia, and influenza reported to NCHS by sex and age group and state.

 NOTICE TO USERS: As of September 2, 2020, this data file includes the following age groups in addition to the age groups that are routinely included: 0-17, 18-29, 30-49, and 50-64.
 The new age groups are consistent with categories used across CDC COVID-19 surveillance pages.
 When analyzing the file, the user should make sure to select only the desired age groups.
 Summing across all age categories provided will result in double counting deaths from certain age groups.

-Provisional counts of deaths by the week the deaths occurred, by state of occurrence, and by select underlying causes of death for 2020-2021.
-The dataset also includes weekly provisional counts of death for COVID-19, coded to ICD-10 code U07.1 as an underlying or multiple cause of death.
+Provisional counts of deaths by the month the deaths occurred, by age group and race/ethnicity, for select underlying causes of death for 2020-2021.
+Final data is provided for 2019.
+The dataset also includes monthly provisional counts of death for COVID-19, coded to ICD-10 code U07.1 as an underlying or multiple cause of death.

 1. Curtin SC, Ventura SJ, Martinez GM.
 Recent declines in nonmarital childbearing in the United States.
 NCHS data brief, no 162.
 Hyattsville, MD: National Center for Health Statistics.
 2014.
 Available from: http://www.cdc.gov/nchs/data/databriefs/db162.pdf.

 This dataset includes teen birth rates for females by age group, race, and Hispanic origin in the United States since 1960.